Carveol

 Carveol is a natural unsaturated, monocyclic monoterpenoid alcohol that is a constituent of spearmint essential oil in the form of cis-(−)-carveol.
 It is a colorless fluid soluble in oils, but insoluble in water and has an odor and flavor that resemble those of spearmint and caraway.
 Consequently, it is used as a fragrance in cosmetics and as a flavor additive in the food industry.

 It has been found to exhibit chemoprevention of mammary carcinogenesis (prevents breast cancer).

 An alpha-trans-dihydroxy derivative, (1R,2R,6S)-3-methyl-6-(prop-1-en-2-yl)cyclohex-3-ene-1,2-diol, possesses potent antiparkinsonian activity in animal models.

+Biosynthesis

+Monoterpenes such as carveol are produced from geranyl pyrophosphate.
+The immediate precursor in plants including peppermint and spearmint is limonene.
+Oxidation of the (S) enantiomer by (S)-limonene 6-monooxygenase gives (−)-trans-carveol:

+An alternative enzyme, (R)-limonene 6-monooxygenase is present in caraway and gives (+)-trans-carveol.